-With all technology out there it was only time when we saw robotic furniture that solves the ever increasing space crunch in urban settings.
-Thankfully, IKEA has been working in collaboration with Ori Living (American furniture startup) on a touch operated robotic furniture which can be put to good use for different requirements.
+With all technology out there it was only time when we saw robotic furniture that solves the ever-increasing space crunch in urban settings.
+Thankfully, IKEA has been working in collaboration with Ori Living (American furniture startup) on touch-operated robotic furniture which can be put to good use for different requirements.
+The all-in-one furniture unit is based on IKEA’s modular storage solution dubbed PLASTA.

-At the Democratic Design Days annual conference held in Älmhult, Sweden, IKEA revealed the ROGNAN robotic furniture system which is a large movable wardrobe that functions as a bed to sleep, couch to relax and a desk to work.
+At the Democratic Design Days annual conference held in Älmhult, Sweden, IKEA revealed the ROGNAN robotic furniture system that functions as a bed to sleep, couch to relax, a desk to work and a wardrobe.
 Occupying roughly 115 square feet floor area, this space-saving furniture unit is perfect for small & studio apartments.

 Utilizing Ori’s robotic platform, ROGNAN has wheels and tracks underneath to make the functionality possible.
 With the touch of a button, the retractable bed is concealed into the lower level and the storage unit moves to make use of the sofa when needed.
 Likewise, the retractable desk section can be used when needed.